 Healthcare professionals often use cooking to treat patients suffering from anxiety and depression what’s known as ‘therapeutic cooking‘.
 Cooking and baking not only boost confidence, but are also thought to soothe stress and curb negative thinking.
 These feelings are particularly enhanced when you’re cooking for others too.

 Psychologist Linda Wasmer Andrews likens it to meditation with the promise of a good meal afterwards.
-Aside from positives associated with the act of cooking itself, nourishing our body with healthy, home-cooked meals has profound effects on both our overall health and our wallets.
+Aside from the positives associated with the act of cooking itself, nourishing our body with healthy, home-cooked meals has profound effects on both our overall health and our wallets.
 If that’s not enough, it’s estimated that you can save the equivalent of over £1,500 by making lunches at home rather than buying lunch at work.
 Tupperware at the ready!

 With proven mental and physical health benefits as well as financial benefits, learning to cook might just be the next best thing you do.
 Look out for awesome deals at places like John Lewis, Hello Fresh, Simply Cook, Gousto and Argos to kick off your culinary love affair on a budget.